radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 5. Indicate a time period the report should include (start and end dates and times).
 6. To generate a report that aggregates statistics from all nodes in your RadiantOne clusterinto a single report, check the Global Report box.
 7. To generate a report for a single node, indicate the server name in the Server Name field.
-><span style="color:red">**IMPORTANT NOTE – if RadiantOne is deployed in a cluster, the default behavior of the Access Report generator is to create a report for each node.
-Values entered in the Server Name field override checking the Global Report Box.**
+>[!warning] if RadiantOne is deployed in a cluster, the default behavior of the Access Report generator is to create a report for each node.
+Values entered in the Server Name field override checking the Global Report Box.
 8. You can specify a session ID if needed.

 ![An image showing ](Media/Image2.2.jpg)